fystack/fystack-selfhost-scripts/README.md

-# Fystack SaaS Quick Start Guide
+# Fystack Self-host Quick Start Guide

 Welcome to **Fystack**!
 This guide will help you get up and running quickly with our infrastructure, including: